kharriiTD/ms_project_html-css/README.md

 - As a use I want to know if i can cancel the order.
 - As a use i want to know what i get in the vegetables basket.

- ## 2.2 Wireframes
+ ## Wireframes

  sätter in imorgon.

- ## 2.3 Structure
+ ## Structure
- Three different pages with home, product and contact.
+ Three different pages with home, product and sign up.
  The structure should be easy to understand and navigate.
  There are a navbar, hero image on the top of the header for each page and a footer with social media.

-  ### Home page
+ # Design Choices

- - Have information about the company.
+- ## Typography

- ### Product page
+I chose one that was most readable in my opinion.

- - Product page shows season vegetables gallery and information about the vegetables basket and a information.
+Toboto-serif for the headlines

-### Contact page
+Open-sansa for body text structure and sans-serif as a alternativ just in case thoose others fails.

-- Shows the opening hours and adress and a contact form there costumers can choose the vegatables basket.
-In the end it content a map.
+- ## Colour Scheme